Title: Database System and Concepts Code: CSCI 3030U

 Required reading: Database Systems, The Complete Book, Hector Garcia-Molina, Jeffrey Ullman and Jennifer Widom,

 Lecture Notes (always check newest version of the slides):

 II.
 Data Modelling PDF

 IV.
 E/R PDF

 XI.
 SQL Libraries

 Labs will start in the week 17th-21st of Sept.

 Any student who misses an examination (or lab) without a valid medical reason and documentation will receive zero for that examination/lab.
 Those with medical documentation will either be given a makeup exam/tutorial or will have the weight of the examination added to the final exam.

-Submit report for Project part II by 8th of Dec (Friday) by midnight.
+Submit report for Project part II by TBA of Dec (by midnight).